Find the Right Surveillance Provider

 If the surveillance provider and its operatives are not licensed, the professional insurances may not be enforceable.
 Further, the evidence gathered during the investigation may be challenged in court since that evidence was obtained during the commission of above-listed misdemeanor crime.

 To verify a private investigator license in California click on this link: https://search.dca.ca.gov/

-B) All major insurance companies and Third Party Administrators that use physical surveillance providers require the vendor to carry a minimum amount in Errors & Omissions liability insurance.
-You should do the same and request that your organization be named as an Additional Insured on the surveillance provider’s Certificate of Insurance.
-The standard charge for this additional insured is around $ 50.00.
+B) All major insurance companies and third-party administrators that use physical surveillance providers require the vendor to carry a minimum amount in Errors & Omissions liability insurance.
+You should do the same and request that your organization be named as an additional insured on the surveillance provider’s certificate of insurance.
+The standard charge for this additional insured is around $50.

-C) Consideration should be made to have case related written communication and reports addressed to in-house counsel in an effort to invoke the attorney-work product privilege, should at some point there be discovery requests.
+C) Consideration should be made to have case-related written communication and reports addressed to in-house counsel to invoke the attorney-work product privilege, should at some point there be discovery requests.
 It is recommended the in-house counsel be consulted for the proper procedures.